Thujone: History

 The compound was discovered after absinthe became popular in the mid-19th century.
-Dr. Valentin Magnan, who studied alcoholism, tested pure wormwood oil on animals and discovered it caused seizures independent from the effects of alcohol.
-Based on this, absinthe, which contains a small amount of wormwood oil, was assumed to be more dangerous than ordinary alcohol.
+Valentin Magnan, who studied alcoholism, tested pure wormwood oil on animals and discovered it caused seizures independent from the effects of alcohol.
+On this basis, absinthe, which contains a small amount of wormwood oil, was assumed to be more dangerous than ordinary alcohol.
 Eventually, thujone was isolated as the cause of these reactions.
 Magnan went on to study 250 abusers of alcohol and noted that those who drank absinthe had seizures and hallucinations.
-The seizures are caused by the (+)-α-thujone' interacting with the GABA receptors, causing epileptic activity.
+The seizures are caused by the (+)-α-thujone interacting with the GABA receptors, causing epileptic activity.
 In light of modern evidence, these conclusions are questionable, as they are based on a poor understanding of other compounds and diseases, and clouded by Magnan's belief that alcohol and absinthe were degenerating the French race.

 After absinthe was banned, research dropped off until the 1970s, when the British scientific journal Nature published an article comparing the molecular shape of thujone to tetrahydrocannabinol (THC), the primary psychoactive substance found in cannabis, and hypothesized it would act the same way on the brain, sparking the myth that thujone was a cannabinoid.

 More recently, following European Council Directive No. 88/388/EEC (1988) allowing certain levels of thujone in foodstuffs in the EU, the studies described above were conducted and found only minute levels of thujone in absinthe.

 Regulations

 European Union

-Maximum thujone levels in the EU are:Opinion of the Scientific Committee on Food on Thujone Scientific Committee on Food (2003) Retrieved Oct 28, 2006.
+Maximum thujone levels in the EU are: